Pike Place Market: Organizations

-The Pike Place Market is overseen by the Pike Place Market Preservation & Development Authority (PDA), a public development authority established under Washington State law.
+The Pike Place Market is overseen by the Pike Place Preservation & Development Authority (PDA), a public development authority established under Washington State law.
 It is overseen by a 12-member volunteer council.
 Its members serve four-year terms.
 Four members are appointed by mayor, four by the current council, and four by the Pike Place Market Constituency.
 The Market PDA sets the policies by which the Pike Place Market is managed and hires an executive director to carry out those policies.

 Established in 1973, the PDA manages 80% of the properties in the city-recognized Market Historical District.
 Its founding law—the Market Charter—requires it to preserve, rehabilitate and protect the Market's buildings; increase opportunities for farm and food retailing in the Market; incubate and support small and marginal businesses; and provide services for low-income people.
 PDA revenues derive from the Market's tenants through rent, utilities, and other property management activities.